While a new home is always a new beginning and a blank slate, that doesn’t necessarily mean that your home is free of old energy.

 Not only do you bring yourself and your old energy patterns into your new home, but also your home can have an energetic blueprint from previous inhabitants.

-That’s where feng shui tips for a new home come into play!
+That’s where feng shui tips for a moving into a new home come into play!

 You can easily remove old, stagnant energy and prepare your new home for your family.
 Let’s get started!